By the time they’re 45 years old, approximately 39 per cent of men have low levels of androgenic hormones (including testosterone).

 How to Increase Androgen Receptors in Your Body

-When it comes to increasing your androgen receptors, you have to be careful.
-We highly recommend speaking to your personal physician about changes that you plan on making.
+You have to be careful when it comes to increasing your androgen receptors.
+We highly recommend speaking to your physician about changes you plan on making.

 Otherwise, these changes are relatively harmless.
 However, you should be sure to practice self-reflection to evaluate whether these changes are positively or negatively affecting you.